seanmac11741/emchFoundWebsite/README.md

 - [x] Add user auth and login
 - [x] Create blog page
 - [ ] Make the home page a lot better.
 Big picture, fancy scroll animations
+- [ ] Add contact us section to the footer
 - [ ] Blog entries can be create/read/update/deleted
 - [ ] Blog entries can have embedded facebook albums
 - [x] Add link to Paypal(Square?) site for donating